Divyam-Mehta/FORCA-Manip/README.md

 **FORCA-Manip** is the official code repository accompanying the thesis **“Decentralized Collision Avoidance and Motion Planning for Multi-Robot Manipulator Systems”** by **Divyam Mehta**.
 This repository presents the implementation of **Fast-ORCA (FORCA)**, a decentralized collision-avoidance and motion-planning framework for multi-robot manipulators performing precision sorting tasks in a shared workspace.

-The project is built on **ROS 2**, **MoveIt 2**, and **Gazebo Harmonic**, and focuses on enabling multiple robotic manipulators to operate simultaneously with reduced collision risk while preserving task throughput.
+The project is built on **ROS 2 - Jazzy**, **MoveIt 2** and **Gazebo Harmonic**, and focuses on enabling multiple robotic manipulators to operate simultaneously with reduced collision risk while preserving task throughput.

 ---

 ## Project Overview

 Coordinating multiple robotic manipulators in a shared environment is a challenging problem in robotics.
-Each robot must achieve its own task objective while simultaneously accounting for neighboring robots, shared obstacles, limited workspace, and execution constraints.
-As the number of manipulators grows, naïve independent planning often becomes unsafe, while centralized planning becomes increasingly expensive and difficult to scale.
+Each robot must achieve its own task objective while simultaneously accounting for neighboring robots, shared obstacles, limited workspace and execution constraints.
+As the number of manipulators grows, naive independent planning often becomes unsafe while centralized planning becomes increasingly expensive and difficult to scale.

 FORCA-Manip addresses this problem by integrating:
 - a **Gazebo-based multi-robot simulation environment**